adopted-ember-addons/ember-data-factory-guy/README.md

 ####cacheOnlyMode
 - FactoryGuy.cacheOnlyMode
- - allows you to setup the adapters to prevent them from fetching data with ajax call
+ - Allows you to setup the adapters to prevent them from fetching data with ajax call
    - for single models ( find ) you have to put something in the store
    - for collections ( findAll ) you don't even have to put anything in the store.
- - takes except parameter as a list of models you don't want to cache. these model requests will go to server with ajax call and need to be mocked.
+ - Takes except parameter as a list of models you don't want to cache.
+    - These model requests will go to server with ajax call and need to be mocked.

 This is helpful, when you want to set up the test data with make/makeList, and then prevent calls like store.find or findAll from fetching more data, since you have already setup